Rank Metric Decoder Architectures for Random Linear Network Coding with Error Control

 \section{Conclusion}

 This paper presents novel hardware architectures for Gabidulin and KK decoders.
-It not only reduces the algorithm complexity but also fits the decoders into regular architectures suitable for circuit implementation.
+Our work not only reduces the computational complexity for the decoder but also devises regular architectures suitable for hardware implementations.
 Synthesis results using a standard cell library confirm that our designs achieve high speed and high throughput.